SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_DevOps/DOM_Editor/DOM_editor_deleting_section.md

    1. Click *Section Definition Links*.

-   1. Click the X button next to the section.
+   1. Click the X button next to the section definition.

    1. Click *Back* and then click *Apply* to save your change.